charlenetolentino/mattsnotes/401-main/reading401-02.md

   <ul>
       <li>SOAP: 'allows developers to invoke processes running on disparate operating systems  to authenticate, authorize, and communicate using Extensible Markup Language '</li>
       <li>REST: 'The goal of REST is to increase performance, scalability, simplicity, modifiability, visibility, portability, and reliability.
-This is achieved through following REST principles such as a client–server architecture, statelessness, cacheability, use of a layered system, support for code on demand, and using a uniform interface.
+This is achieved through following REST principles such as a client–server architecture, statelessness, capability, use of a layered system, support for code on demand, and using a uniform interface.
 These principles must be followed for the system to be classified.'</li>
     </ul>

 ## Vocab: